Hey Sales and Marketing Professionals! What does your ideal buyer's buying process look like?

 That quickly, the awareness stage is complete, right?
 They've determined what their problem is and they engaged with somebody's content online.
 There's a big hint for you about being in the right place, at the right time, with the right message.

-That resource, if you are a metal manufacturer, could have been your blog, or should have be your blog.
+That resource, if you are a metal manufacturer, could have been your blog, or should have been your blog.
 So, as an online marketer, it's your responsibility to be there when they're researching around their problems.

 So, if I was doing research or an engineer was doing research on carbon steel corrosion, you obviously would want to have some content on your website or resources available on your blog around carbon steel corrosion, and maybe options for solving the corrosion issue with carbon steel, which leads us to our next stage of the buyer's journey, the consideration stage.